Dmytro-Bonislavskyi/git_assignment/README.md

 	- In the repository on GitHub, click on "Settings", then "Manage access", and finally, click on "Invite a collaborator".

     e.
 What is the difference between git and GitHub?
+	- Git is a version control system for tracking changes in files.
+GitHub is one of a web-based platforms built around Git that provides hosting and collaboration features.

     f.
 What does git diff do?
+	- Compare: Changes between commits, changes between branches, specific file changes.

     g.
 What is the main branch?